Rockets of Today

 The Russians have made dozens of variants of this design, and keep falling back on it instead of coming up with anything new, such as the “Kliper” spaceplane they were working on until 2006.
 Even the Progress freight capsule is basically just a Soyuz with extra fuel tanks in place of seats.
 Perhaps the Orel will be the one to finally fly.

 From 2011 to 2020, the Soyuz held a monopoly on crewed flight to orbit, particularly to the International Space Station.
-They were setting prices accordingly: according to one Russian pundit, Vadim Lukashevich, a single foreign astronaut on board a Soyuz brings in enough to pay for the entire flight, and with two they make a considerable profit.
-He is not optimistic for how Roscosmos will handle setting prices in a competitive market, and maintain a budget without that revenue.
+They were setting prices accordingly: according to one Russian pundit, Vadim Lukashevich, a single foreign astronaut on board a Soyuz brought in enough to pay for the entire flight, and with two they made a considerable profit.
+He was not optimistic for how Roscosmos would handle setting prices in a competitive market, and maintain a budget without that revenue.

 If we were to give Soyuz its English name, as with Progress or Federation, it would be “Union”, which is fitting given its multipart design.

-Through 2023, if I have counted right, there have been 151 crewed Soyuz launches with 399 occupied seats.
+Through September 2024, if I have counted right, there have been 153 crewed Soyuz launches with 405 occupied seats (plus four empty flights).
 Four cosmonauts have been lost in Soyuz mishaps.
 The amazing part is that in the sixty-plus years of Russian spaceflight, only eleven people have ever been launched in anything that was not a Soyuz.